alexander7xu/saar_cl/3_cky_parsing/README.md

 The data structure `Chart` extends the original `Ch` as a 3D table by `dict`.
 Beyond `key A`, `dict` enables us to record additional data as `value`.
 Such data could be countings for CKY counter, backpointers for standard parser, and backpointers with probability for viterbi parser.
 For CKY recognizer, because it does not need the `value` in `dict`, we can make all `value = None` so that `dict` in `Chart` is equivalent to `set` used in `Ch`.

 Therefore, we can design the chart as an abstract data structure class and implement it as different subclasses.
-By providing the same CKY algorithm backbone with these different chart object, we are able to avoid rewriting the backbone for every algorithm variants, thereby achieving the goal of efficient code reuse.
+By providing the same CKY algorithm backbone with these different chart objects, we are able to avoid rewriting the backbone for every algorithm variants, thereby achieving the goal of efficient code reuse.
 As we seen in the pseudo-code, the interface of a chart class should contain these methods which will be implemented by the subclasses:
 -  `reduce(key=A, left=(i,i+k,B), right=(i+k,i+b,C))`: Add `key A` into the chart and calculate the corresponding `value`, given left span, right span, and production `A -> B C`.
 -  `output(sigma)`: Produce algorithm output based on the whole chart, given the root symbol `sigma`.
 -  `calc_leaf_value(i,i+1,w_i,A)`: Calculate the leaf record value in the chart, given index `i`, word `w_i`, and nonterminal `A` that `A -> w_i`.